nmbooker/python-funbox/README.md

 # Function Toolbox for Python

-This is a collection of highly-generic functions I've found useful in Python.
+This is a collection of general functions I've found useful in Python.

 Most of the functions here are pure, and so can be used in a functional style of programming (though they're useful in imperative code too).

-You may also want to install the 'functional' and 'fn' packages from PyPI and to look at the standard library modules functools, itertools and maybe operator.
+You may also want to install the 'fn' package from PyPI and to look at the standard library modules 'functools', 'itertools' and maybe 'operator'.

+# Dependencies

+Python 2.7 (I've used parts of this library in 2.6 but haven't yet run the full test suites under that version.
+I doubt everything will work in 2.5)

+The 'functional' package from PyPI: sudo pip install functional

 # Reason I Built This